ArcTanSusan/PropertyRentals/README.md

         - Atlanta
         - New York
     - Available now checkbox
+    - Default values for UI components:
+      - price range slider: 0 - 3000.
+      - City: All
+      - Available now: unchecked
+    - When the page is opened - we should perform initial search using default filters
+    - All subsequent searches can be performed only by clicking on "Find" button
 3. Implement pagination
     - Page size - 9
 4. **Optional**: Implement filters sync with URL (?page=1&minPrice=10)